My Best Advice for Joyous Solo Travel

 A Note About Single Supplements

 If you’re taking a guided tour, you may be required to pay a single supplement, especially if the tour includes accommodation.
-To avoid this extra cost, look for tours that do not include accommodation and allow you to make your own arrangements.
+To avoid this extra cost, look for tours that do not include accommodation and instead, allow you to make your own arrangements.

-While large group bus tours will typically not allow this, some small group tour companies will.
-For example, with Rabbie’s Tours, I was not charged a single supplement.
 I booked my own accommodations and then told the company the names of the hotels so the driver could drop me off every evening and pick me up the next morning.
 I avoided paying a single supplement and was able to choose double rooms in the places I stayed.
 Win-win.

 Take Taxis and Rideshares